-Boots on the other hand, usually have a thicker sole.
-Which makes them a lot more comfortable to walk in, and are more durable.
-A pair of neoprene socks might last for a couple of years, while boots, unless the zips fail can easily last twice that.
+Boots on the other hand, have thicker soles.
+Which makes them a lot more comfortable to walk in, and more durable.
+A pair of neoprene socks might last for a couple of years, while boots unless the zips fail can easily last twice that.

-To prolong the life of a pair of dive socks, it is wise to avoid walking on gravel.
+To prolong the life of a pair of dive socks, avoid walking on gravel.
 I am guilty of exactly that, and it quickly rubs holes into the soles.
-One solution is to wear a pair of slide on sandals or flexible water shoes which can be taken off and stored inside the kayak.
+One solution is to wear a pair of slide-on sandals or water shoes which can be taken off and stored inside the kayak after launching.

-I find 3mm Neoprene footwear is warm enough down to about freezing, while to get the some amount of warmth really requires 5mm boots.
+I find 3mm Neoprene footwear are warm enough down to about freezing, while to get the same amount of warmth really requires 5mm boots.
 In very cold conditions, I doubt Neoprene alone will be warm enough, but rivers usually freeze over before it gets that cold.

-If you are very prone to cold feet, then the warmest option is dry socks with thick woollen socks underneath and some sort of insulated boots overtop.
-In the next section I will cover the pro and cons of dry socks.
+If you are very prone to cold feet, then the warmest option is dry socks with thick woolen socks underneath and some sort of insulated boots overtop.
+In the next section, I will cover the pro and cons of dry socks.

 With very few exceptions, dry socks come integrated with waders or dry pants.
 Unless there is a leak, they keep your feet warm and dry.
 In this article, I am not going to recommend specific waders or dry pants in this review because I personally prefer neoprene socks and that is what I know best.

-Modern dry socks trend to be made out of two kinds of materials a fabric (think gore-tex) or neoprene.
+Modern dry socks are usually made from two kinds of materials, a fabric such as gore-tex or neoprene.

 While waders are typically supplied with neoprene socks.
 They both work.
 The Neoprene socks found on waders, typically are much better quality than standalone pairs and are nearly always seams sealed.

-In either case, if you choice to wear waders or dry pants.
+In either case, if you choose to wear waders or dry pants.
 Something must be worn overtop to prolong the life of your socks.

-There are also knee high products like the Kokatat Nomad Neoprene.
+There are also knee high dry socks like the Kokatat Nomad Neoprene.
 It really occupies a peculiar niche.
 Think of it as a pair of knee high waders.

 In most paddling situations, full length dry pants or chest waders will not only offer more protection but also warmth.
 They are better suited for warmer weather.
 The one benefit this product offers over neoprene socks is that you can wade out deeper before water comes in over the top.